isomerpages/sportsg-corp/media-centre/media-release/_posts/2012-10-29-post-Merry Marathon: Festive Cheer To Greet Singapore Runners At SCMS 2012.md

 14\.
 Concluded Mr Lim, "Feedback from runners has always been very important and helpful for us to make improvements to the race.
 We went through all aspects of the race from start to finish to see where and how we can make it better.
 We have made significant changes to the routes and logistical arrangements to ensure a better running experience."

 15\.
 In 2011, the SCMS was awarded the Gold Label status by the International Association of Athletic Federations (IAAF), placing it among elite marathons in the world such as London, Berlin, Boston and New York City.
-For more information on SCMS 2012, please visit www.marathonsingapore.com and www.facebook.com/marathonSG.
+For more information on SCMS 2012, please visit [www.singaporemarathon.com](https://singaporemarathon.com/)  and [www.facebook.com/SGmarathon](https://www.facebook.com/SGmarathon/).

 ---

-Enclosures
+**Enclosures**

 **Annex A: Race Information**
 ![](/images/Media%20Centre/Media%20Release/2012/Oct/MERRYMARATHONFESTIVECHEERTOGREETSINGAPORERUNNERSATSCMS2012MainPar0042Imagegif.gif)